Cubs/Webelos Resident Camp

 In keeping with the philosophy of “pay your own way”, each youth should pay a portion of the fee.
 Camperships are awarded based primarily on need.
 The more information the campership committee has about the Scout’s particular need, the better.
 The La Salle Council also reserves the right to consider the unit’s participation in Council administered product sales as demonstrating a concerted effort to raise these funds.
 The family and unit should also contribute to the cost of the camp experience.
 Camperships awarded will not exceed 50% of the event fee.

-Applying for campership aid must be done by end of April 2021 to allow time for review and response.
-If approved, the campership amount will be sent to the camp or to the National Conference when registration of the individual is confirmed.
+Applying for campership aid must be done by end of April 29, 2022, to allow time for review and response.
+If approved, the campership amount will be sent to the camp or to the National Conference when the registration of the individual is confirmed.
 Fees will be credited as camp payment in the Scout’s name within the La Salle Council Summer Camp Reservations portion of its website.
 The campership is to a specific individual and is not transferable to other youth.

 You can download the form below under the Campership Application.